An Internet consignment benefits three parties:

 C. the person/company that buys the goods online (the purchaser).

-What is an e-commerce consignment agreement?
 It’s a written contract where the owner of used equipment or other merchandise agrees that an Internet-based business can market and sell the goods online in exchange for a percentage of the sales proceeds.

 Although the online business as consignee will have the goods in its possession until a sale occurs, the title to the goods remains with the consignor.